klaytn/metaverse-knowledge-kit/docs/service-sdk/dex-starter-kit.md

 ---
-title: 💱 Dex Starter Kit
+title: 💱 DEX Starter Kit
-sidebar_label: Dex Starter Kit
+sidebar_label: DEX Starter Kit
 ---

 # Overview

-A decentralized exchange (or DEX) is a peer-to-peer marketplace where transactions occur directly between crypto traders.
-Klaytn has an opensource code for the Dex infrastructure containing features like fungible token swapping, staking and liquidity provision, token-based governance, and token minting.
+A decentralized exchange (DEX) is a peer-to-peer marketplace where transactions occur directly between crypto traders.
+Klaytn has an opensource code for the DEX infrastructure containing features like fungible token swapping, staking and liquidity provision, token-based governance, and token minting.

-This sdk includes the integration of [@klaytn/dex-contracts](https://github.com/klaytn/klaytn-dex-contracts/blob/dev/docs/dex-specification.md) in the starter kit to execute all the admin functionalities and basic user operations via the sdk.
+This SDK includes the integration of [@klaytn/dex-contracts](https://github.com/klaytn/klaytn-dex-contracts/blob/dev/docs/dex-specification.md) in the starter kit to execute all the admin functionalities and basic user operations via the SDK.

-Below are the features available for DEX admin and user as part of this sdk.
+Below are the features available for DEX admin and user as part of this SDK.

 **Admin Functionalities**